kallookoo/lamp/README.md

 > [!IMPORTANT]
 > Currently in development, use it with care and at your own risk.

-> [!NOTE]
-> For the moment it is abandoned, I am migrating to docker.

 ## Available distros

 * Debian (Tested in Virtual Maquine)